Cyber Security Headlines – April 13, 2022

 Remembering healthcare security expert Mike Murray

-The cybersecurity industry is grieving the loss of longtime community contributor and healthcare security executive Michael Murray, founder and CEO of startup Scope Security, who passed away suddenly on April 6.
+Quoting Dark Reading directly, “the cybersecurity industry is grieving the loss of longtime community contributor and healthcare security executive Michael Murray, founder and CEO of startup Scope Security, who passed away suddenly on April 6.
 Murray was a pioneer in healthcare cybersecurity, joining GE Healthcare in 2014 at a time when medical equipment and systems increasingly were becoming Internet-connected and concerns over both cyber- and physical risks were rising.
-The term “industrial IoT” had not yet caught on, but Murray was among a small group of cybersecurity experts who decided to bring their white-hat hacking chops to industrial and consumer IoT firms as well as corporate businesses in dire need of cyberskills to defend their products from nefarious hackers.
+The term “industrial IoT” had not yet caught on, but Murray was among a small group of cybersecurity experts who decided to bring their white-hat hacking chops to industrial and consumer IoT firms as well as corporate businesses in dire need of cyberskills to defend their products from nefarious hackers.”

 (Dark Reading)